jovmar34/SEC/README.md

 ## Testing
 In order to test the dependability requirements, the process is:

-1st - start up 4 servers (use -Dws.i with range [1,4] and -Dws.f=1)
+1st step - start up 4 servers (use -Dws.i with range [1,4] and -Dws.f=1)

-2st - start 1 client (-Dws.f=1)
+2nd step - start 1 client (-Dws.f=1)

-3rd - perform some operation to make sure the system is working 3rd - make 1 of the servers crash silently by closing that server's window 4rd - try to perform some operation while that server is down
+3rd step - perform some operation to make sure the system is working

+4th step - make 1 of the servers crash silently by closing that server's window

+5th step - try to perform some operation while that server is down

 **Note:** This specific process allows for 1 byzantine fault